Mary Coombs: Early life and education

 Mary Clare Blood was born in Muswell Hill, London as the eldest daughter of Ruth (née Petri) and William Blood.
 She attended Putney High School and St Paul's Girls' School and earned a BA Honours degree in French, with History, from Queen Mary University of London.
+Her parents had met whilst working at the London Hospital, her mother in the appeals team, her father undertaking his medical training.
 Her father believed in women's education and her sister worked in microbiology and bacteriology.
 Unlike her sister, and unlike others in computing, she did not have a background in mathematics or science.
-After graduating, she moved to Surrey when her father became a medical officer for the catering company, J. Lyons and Co.
-He was clear that women should have their own careers and interests.
+After graduating, she moved to Surrey when her father became a medical officer for the catering company, J. Lyons and Co. having had to give up his GP practice due to ill health as a result of an injury sustained during World War I. He was clear that women should have their own careers and interests.